helenmurugan/true-words-quiz/README.md

 ## Features
 * Home Page
     * The home page welcomes the user to the quiz, and gives a short and punchy description of how to play.
-The user is encouraged to move to the quiz page with the "Lets Play!" button.
-The text and buttons are neatly contained within a white box which is consistent throughout the quiz and score page.
+    * The user is encouraged to move to the quiz page with the "Lets Play!" button.
+    * The content is neatly contained within a white box which is consistent throughout the quiz.

 ![Image of home page](/documentation/home-page.jpg)

 * The Quiz Area
-    * The following features are implemented using JavaScript.
+    * The following features are implemented in script.js.
     * The quiz consists of a numbered definition (the question), with a button grid showing a choice of four words (the answers).
     * The questions are shuffled at the start of each game so that each play is different.
-    * The user will be asked ten questions to complete the quiz, and moving onto the results.
+    * The user will be asked ten questions to complete the quiz, then shown the final score.

 ![Image of quiz area contained within a box](/documentation/quiz-container.jpg)

 * Button Feedback
-    * When the user hovers over a button, the button will change from black-on-silver to silver-on-black, implemented using CSS.
+    * When the user hovers over a button with a mouse, the button will change from black-on-silver to silver-on-black, implemented in style.css.
     * When the user clicks on a button, the background colour of the button will turn green if they selected the correct answer.
     * When the wrong answer is selected, the button will turn red and the correct answer button will turn green.
-    * This colour-coded feedback is implemented using JavaScript to add a class to the correct and incorrect buttons, and CSS to style said classes.
+    * The colour-coded feedback is implemented by adding a class to the button with JavaScript and style using css.
 It allows the user to see instantly which answers are correct.
-    * After an answer button is selected, a "Next" button appears at the bottom of the quiz container, prompting the user to move to the next question.
-The presence/absence of the button is controlled using JavaScript.
+    * After an answer button is selected, a "Next" button will appear at the bottom of the quiz container, prompting the user to move to the next question.

 ![Image showing green and red coloured buttons for correct and incorrect feedback](/documentation/background-colour-feedback.jpg)

 * Score Area
     * The score area keeps a tally of the correct and incorrect answer scores.
-    * They are colour coded in green and red which is intuitively easier to read than the actual text.
+    * They are colour coded in green and red which is intuitively easy to understand.
     * The scores are incremented immediately when the answer-button is selected, giving instant fedback to the user.
 This was achieved using JavaScript for the score and CSS for the colour.

 ![Image of score area](/documentation/score-area.jpg)

 * Score Page
+    * After ten questions have been answered, a score page will appear, implemented in script.js.
-    * The score out of 10 is displayed at the top of the page, this has been implemented on the quiz.html page using JavaScript.
+    * The score out of 10 is displayed at the top of the page.
     * A comment gives a short encouraging message to the user based on their score.
 There are four possible messages based on four score conditions.
     * A "Play Again" button encourages the user to continue playing.
-The questions are shuffled at the start of every game.

 ![Image of score page](/documentation/score-page.jpg)